MSharo0f/portfolio/README.md

 Hello guyz,
-First thank you for checking this out.
+First, thank you for checking this out.

 For the demo Please click <a href="https://sharoof.netlify.app/">Here</a>

 You can use it as well.
 Please create your own captcha code and Formspree email addresses